FriedbergLab/Epictope/README.md

 dir
 ```

-2. Run the installation scripts with the following commands.
+2. Run the installation scripts in Anaconda Prompt with the following commands.
 Click "Yes" if a pop-up window asks if you allow this app to make changes to your advice.
 ```
 environment_install.bat
 install_muscle.bat